What are the aims of this leaflet?

 What causes discoid eczema?

-Like other types of eczema, discoid eczema can be worsened by heat, sweating, scratching, local infection, and dryness of the skin.
+Like other types of eczema, discoid eczema can worsen by heat, sweating, scratching, local infection, and dryness of the skin.

 Is discoid eczema hereditary?

 Each patch begins as a small group of red spots and tiny bumps or blisters, which cluster together and grow rapidly into a red, swollen, round patch which often weeps or develops a crusted surface.
+On darker skin, these bumps and blisters can appear dark brown or paler than the surrounding skin.
 Lesions may become infected at a later stage.
-After a while the patches become dry and scaly.
+After a while, the patches become dry and scaly.

 Patches may disappear without a trace, though in people with darker skin, light or dark marks may persist for months after the condition has cleared.